Exact Recovery Guarantees for Parameterized Nonlinear System Identification Problem under Sparse Disturbances or Semi-Oblivious Attacks: Introduction

-One of the main challenges of this estimation problem is the time dependence of the collected samples.
-As opposed to the empirical risk minimization problem, there exists auto-correlation among the samples $\{x_0,\dots,x_T\}$.
-As a result, the common assumption that the samples are i.i.d. instances of the data generation distribution is violated.
-The existence of the auto-correlation imposes significant challenges on the theoretical analysis, and we address it in this work by proposing a novel and non-trivial extension of the area of exact recovery guarantees to the system identification problem.
-Since the adversarial attacks $\bar{d}_t$ are unknown to the system operator, it is necessary to utilize estimators to the ground truth $\bar{A}$ that are robust to the noise $\bar{d}_t$ and converge to $\bar{A}$ when the sample size $T$ is large enough.
-Our work is inspired by \cite{yalcin2023exact} that studies the above problem for linear systems.
+Unlike empirical risk minimization problems, where samples are typically assumed to be i.i.d., the system states $\{x_0,\dots,x_T\}$ exhibit auto-correlation.
+As a result, the standard i.i.d. assumption on the data-generating distribution is violated.
+This auto-correlation introduces significant theoretical challenges, which we address in this work by proposing a novel and nontrivial extension of exact recovery guarantees to the system identification problem.
+Since the disturbance $\bar{d}_t$ is unknown to the system operator and can take a large value, it is necessary to utilize estimators to the ground truth $\bar{A}$ that are robust to variations in $\bar{d}_t$ and converge to $\bar{A}$ within a finite time horizon $T$.
+Our work is inspired by \citet{yalcin2023exact} that studied the above problem for linear systems.
 The linear case is noticeably simpler than the nonlinear system identification problem since each observation $x_t$ becomes a linear function of previous disturbances.
-In the nonlinear case, the relationship between the measurements and the disturbances are highly sophisticated, which requires significant technical developments compared to the linear case in \cite{yalcin2023exact}.
+In contrast, for nonlinear systems, the relationship between measurements and disturbances is considerably more complex, requiring substantial technical advancements beyond the methods used in \citet{yalcin2023exact}.